Introduction

 Eyouagro Monofilament Raschel Shade Net has many shade ratios to be chosen, making it an ideal sun shade cloth when using greenhouses.
 The sun shade netting is constructed of premium polyethylene that protects plant growth in extreme climate conditions.
 It can also be used for high winds as it covers all kinds of hot weather.

 Let’s look at this: While clothes emit sunlight and UV light, they allow light suitable for plants to grow.
-Restricting wind and dust penetration help protect your plants and keep their health in check.
+Restricting wind and dust penetration helps protect your plants and keep their health in check.

 It also offers a 5-year warranty so there will be no worries about it deteriorating soon.